Playoff Game Day: Anchorage Wolverines (3) vs. Fairbanks Ice Dogs (2)

 Anchorage Wolverines News Release

-The Anchorage Wolverines enter their playoff run tonight against the Fairbanks Ice Dogs in Fairbanks.
+The Anchorage Wolverines and the Fairbanks Ice Dogs will play game two of the first round of the Robertson Cup Playoffs tonight in Fairbanks.

-The two teams have been neck-and-neck the entire season with the Ice Dogs holding a 7-5 record over the Wolverines during regular season.
+The Wolverines took the victory in front of the Ice Dog's home crowd last night.
+Many Wolverines fans were in attendance, and even more will be there tonight supporting their team in their third Robertson Cup playoff appearance in four years.

-Round one of the Robertson Cup Playoffs will be a series best of five, with the first two games being played this weekend in Fairbanks, and next weekend playing Friday and possibly Saturday at the Sullivan Arena.
+If you are watching from Anchorage, head to Dave and Buster's for a Wolverines watch party or watch from home on nahltv.com and click the AWAY feed.

 • Discuss this story on the North American Hockey League message board...